IDontLikeOpen/IDontLikeOpen/README.md

 - 👋 Hi, I’m @IDontLikeOpen
 - 👀 I’m interested in React and other technologies
 - 🌱 I’m currently learning React and app dev in general
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Vue
 - 📫 How to reach me idontlikeopen@gmail.com

 <!---